fe-data/fe-tracking/docs/usage/track-map.rst

 Stopped
 -------
-Before the track is recorded, the standard track is just visible and you can see for example which POIs are available on the route and what the route looks like.
+Before the track is recorded, the standard track is just visible and you can see for example which POIs are available on the track and what the track looks like.
 All checkpoints are also visible on the track as transparent black circles.

 Recording